What You Need To Know

 How much does a Wedding Celebrant charge in BC?

-If we are talking about costs of a Celebrant to create and officiate your wedding ceremony you have to be aware that there will be ranges.
+If we are talking about costs in general to create and officiate your wedding ceremony, you have to be aware that there will be ranges all across BC.

-It all depends on location and what YOU are looking for.
+It all depends on location within your province, the type of wedding, dates and seasons, and what YOU are looking for.

 Everything between $350-$2.000 from simple to elaborate, below and beyond also possible in many different locations.

-You see, it is difficult to frame the pricing on a Standard base.
+You see, it is difficult to frame the pricing on a Standard basis.

 No ceremony is the same, each one is unique, reflecting your values, beliefs and your story that brought you to this moment of marrying the person you love.